Non-profit group cleared trash from homeless camp in Chicopee

 There was a lot more trash at the homeless camp before this group started their effort this weekend.
 They are working now with the homeless at the location to make sure they get the services they need.

-“We’re not here to kick anybody out or do anything, in this case we set them up, said Richards.
+“We’re not here to kick anybody out or do anything, in this case, we set them up,” Richards added.
 “We are just trying to help people out and have a clean environment.”

-Residents also told The Chicopee City Council there concerns about all of the trash.
+Residents also told The Chicopee City Council their concerns about all of the trash.

-Galecki told 22news he’s asked the DPW to help clear the rest of the trash from the homeless camp.
+Galecki told 22News he asked the DPW to help clear the rest of the trash from the homeless camp.
 Volunteers removed trash bags filled with clothes, cooking supplies, beer cans, and old food wrappers.
 There were no needles.

+Click here to join the Make MA Fishing Spots Great Again group on Facebook.